LOC@L SEO GUIDE

 I have seen a lot of negative stuff about GoDaddy’s service on the blogs but I sense that they are aggressively trying to change that, and what I have experienced so far is a great case study for how businesses can use Twitter and other social media.
 Here’s the story:

-1. I set up a Wordpress blog on GoDaddy and screwed up the plugin installation like a dope
+1. I set up a WordPress blog on GoDaddy and screwed up the plugin installation like a dope

-2. I called GD tech support and was told they don’t support Wordpress (even though they feature it in their Auto Install applications center)
+2. I called GD tech support and was told they don’t support WordPress (even though they feature it in their Auto Install applications center)

-3. They sent me a survey re the call and I mentioned that they should support simple Wordpress issues
+3. They sent me a survey re the call and I mentioned that they should support simple WordPress issues

 4. I posted on Twitter to see if anyone could help with the issue